shapeblue/hackerbook/2-dev.md

     $ python3 tools/marvin/marvin/deployDataCenter.py -i /path/to/config.cfg

 Note: Use pip3 to install/upgrade any dependencies for Marvin

+    $ pip3 install --upgrade tools/marvin/dist/Marvin-*.tar.gz

 Example of how to run a marvin based integration test: (change parameters suitably)